Skip to Content

 This is true whether:

-- You should be aware, however, that if mediation is ordered by the court at the initial proceeding it will most likely prolong the legal process by stopping all other actions until the mediation is complete.
+• You should be aware, however, that if the court orders mediation at the initial proceeding, it will most likely prolong the legal process by stopping all other actions until the mediation is complete.
 The court will initially order two sessions.
 However, a mediator may recommend that the court order two additional sessions.
 You may decide to continue the mediation without the court ordering it.
 The court also has the power to order one or both parties to pay for the mediation.

 Types of Conferences and Hearings

-- Status Conference – is a hearing held by the court to gauge the status of a custody case.
+• Status Conference – is a hearing held by the court to gauge the status of a custody case.
 The Status Conference is usually held approximately 6 months from the date of filing.
-The purpose is to inform the court concerning the status of discovery, whether any motions are pending, the status of settlement negotiations, and other issues that may be pending.
+The purpose is to inform the court of the status of discovery, whether any motions are pending, the status of settlement negotiations, and any other pending issues.

 Modification of Custody

-When a parent seeks to change the custody order, it is that parent’s and their attorney’s burden to show the court why it should be changed.
-The court follows the notion of, “if it isn’t broke, don’t fix it.”
-This is based on the idea that stability is best for the child unless you can show that there is something in the environment that will harm the well-being of the child.
+When a parent seeks to change the custody order, it is the parents’ and their attorneys’ burden to show the court why the order should be changed.
+The court follows the notion of “if it isn’t broke, don’t fix it.”
+This is based on the idea that stability is best for the child unless you can show that something in the environment will harm the child’s well-being.
 This is not as simple as it may seem.
-It is likely you will need to show that your home will be better than the home of the custodial parent (not just as good).
-It is imperative that you show that there has been a “substantial change in circumstances” and that it is in the child’s best interests to make the change you are proposing.
-If the two homes are thought to be equal, then custody will stay as it is.
+You will likely need to show that your home will be better than the custodial parent’s home (not just as good as the custodial parent’s).
+You must show that there has been a “substantial change in circumstances” and that it is in the child’s best interests to make the change you are proposing.
+If the two homes are considered equal, custody will remain as it is.
 Remember, a temporary or pendente lite custody order is not a final order.

 Can a child have a say in a custody decision?